Helioviewer-Project/JHelioviewer-SWHV/extra/fits/README.md

 file,bytes,width,height,format,mode,filter,iteration,total_ms,checksum,status
 ```

-`--mode Info` uses `FITSImage.readInfo` to read metadata and collect percentile ranges without creating image buffers. `--mode Buffer` uses `FITSImage.decode` without a retained `ClipSet`, so its timing includes reading pixels, calculating percentile ranges when needed, conversion, and filtering.
+`--mode Info` uses `FITSImage.readInfo` to read metadata and collect percentile ranges without creating image buffers. `--mode Buffer` prepares the clipping range once before timing.
+It then uses `FITSImage.decode`, so its timing includes reading pixels, conversion, and filtering.
 Checksums and the format column apply only to `Buffer` mode.

 For JProfiler startup recording, pass the JVM argument returned by `prepare_profiling`: